-Community Transition Services are furnished only to the extent that they are reasonable and necessary as determined through the service plan development process, clearly identified in the service plan, and the person is unable to meet such expense, or when the services cannot be obtained from other sources.
+Community Transition Services are furnished only to the extent that they are reasonable and necessary as determined through the service plan development process, clearly identified in the service plan, and the individual is unable to meet such expense, or when the services cannot be obtained from other sources.
+The costs of these services are considered to be incurred and billable when the individual leaves the Medicaid-funded institutional setting and is enrolled in the waiver.
+The individual must be reasonably expected to be eligible for and to enroll in the waiver.
+Expenses covered under Community Transition Services can occur no more than 180 consecutive days prior to discharge from the Medicaid-funded institution.

 Community Transition Services do not include monthly rental or mortgage expense; food, regular utility charges; and/or household appliances or items that are intended for purely diversional/recreational purposes.